 - Ensure that when making public comments, it is clear that they are your private views and do not damage Australia's or the department's reputation.
 Always be mindful of the APS Values and Employment Principles and Code of Conduct.

-- Clear all private publications, speeches and media dealings on issues of political, economic or social interest with AS PMB or HOM/HOP.
+- Clear all private publications, speeches and media dealings on issues of political, economic or social interest with AS CMB or HOM/HOP.

 8.4.1 The department recognises the right of staff to participate as private citizens in public discourse and to make public comments in a private capacity.
 At the same time, APS employees, LES employees and contractors have responsibilities when they make public comments in a private capacity.
-The term "public comment" here is used broadly, and includes comment made on political or social issues at public speaking engagements, during radio or television interviews, on the internet (including blogs, social networking sites and other online media), in letters to the press, books or notices, or in academic and in other forums where the comment is intended for, or may be accessed by, the community at large.
-Specific advice on using social networking tools can be found in Section 8.5.
+The term ‘public comment’ is used broadly, and includes comment made on political or social issues at public speaking engagements, during radio or television interviews, on the internet (including social networking sites and other online media) in letters to the press, books or notices, or in academic and in other forums where the comment is intended for, or may be accessed by, the community at large.

 8.4.2 Section 7.1 of this Manual sets out guidelines on the appropriate use of official and personal information.
 Staff who make unauthorised disclosures of official or personal information through public comment may compromise security, commercial interests or privacy, and may also undermine the department’s or their post’s reputation for professionalism.
 In this way, they may breach relevant Australian laws, as well as the APS Code of Conduct or their post’s LES Code of Conduct.

 8.4.3 Even where their comments are unrelated to official information, staff must exercise judgment and ensure that they are mindful of the APS Values and Employment Principles and Code of Conduct when making any public comment in a private capacity.
-DFAT staff should ensure, among other things, that they do not undermine Australia's and the Department's reputation.
+DFAT staff should ensure, they do not undermine Australia’s and the department’s reputation.

 8.4.4 In its publication APS Values and Code of Conduct in Practice, the APSC provides guidelines to APS employees on making public comments in a private capacity.
 The department has adapted and extended this advice to all staff (APS employees, LES employees and contractors) in section 8.4.5 below.